AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

 **Step 3** - Collect input from your local or regional sales teams to develop a holistic view.
 You will notice that no individual scores are included in example 3c.
 This allows the sales team to focus on the relative worth of the different topics during the review process.
 However, you should have your full model documented as background materials for other Marketo Engage administrators.

-* Lock down what cannot be adjusted for global consistency (here in row 1).
+* Lock down what cannot be adjusted for global consistency (here in the “Implement topic?” column).
-* Mark (here in grey) what can be adjusted for local influences.
+* Mark (here in "Priority" and "Score" columns) what can be adjusted for local influences.

 **Example 3c – Relative worth of scoring topics:**